 He linked his cultural and spiritual heritage as a Sephardic Jew from Tunisia born and raised in Paris with his Asian Vision Series at the invitational exhibit of the Hebrew Union College – Jewish Institute of Religion Museum in New York, New York in their show titled the “Spectrum of Sexuality.”
 This exhibit from September 6, 2012 to June 28, 2013 introduced Pardes: A Garden of Pomegranates, the first of his paintings with a Tibetan sculpture.
 Two other invitational exhibits followed.

 The Alchemy of Images Series was officially given birth in April, 2014.
-The wife of a Chinese official he had known from their days at the United Nations visited his studio accompanied by Ms. Huang Jian, a renowned Chinese sculptress.
-On seeing Cloud Riders, his first painting of female polo players of the Tang Dynasty, Ms. Jian shared that she had donated a series of eight monumental sculptures – five from the Tang Dynasty and three current day British - to the UK Olympics.
+Madame Lu Hailin, the wife of the Vice Foreign Minister of China and former Ambassador to the United Nations, H. E. Li Baodong, both of whom he and his business partner had known since their days at the United Nations, visited his studio accompanied by Ms. Huang Jian, a renowned Chinese sculptress.
+On seeing Cloud Riders, his first painting of female polo players of the Tang Dynasty, Ms. Jian shared that she had donated a series of eight monumental sculptures – five from the Tang Dynasty and three current day British – to the UK Olympics.
 The subsequent conversation on the Silk Road and the Maritime Silk Road provided the link he sought between the disparate paintings in his Asian Vision Series, which he merged in 2015 into The Alchemy of Images Series.
-He has dedicated more than six years to its development.

-He began with his business partner in 2015 to benefit select charities including the SPCA of Westchester; Global Scribes Inc., Youth Uniting NationsTM; and the Caramoor Center for Music and the Arts.
+He began with his business partner in 2015 to benefit select charities including the SPCA of Westchester and Global Scribes Inc. - Youth Uniting Nations™.

 His first presentation on The Alchemy of Images Series was at the invitation of the Confucius Institute for Business @ SUNY Global Center on July 19th, 2016.
 He inaugurated their 2016-2017 Chinese Art Series.
 As their Distinguished Guest Speaker, he spoke of his individual paintings giving their unique “stories” to illustrate the impact of the Silk Road and concurrently reveal art as a universal tool of communication which fosters intellectual and cultural exchange just as the Silk Road itself did and still does.